 Today I’m going to go into how you can use OneNote for your character discovery and tracking.
-I’ll go over (and even provide) templates for character creation and tracking characters in a series).
-These are just examples-use them or make your own.
+I’ll go over making templates for character creation and tracking characters in a series.

 This is a single OneNote tab to go into a larger Notebook.
 I have 3 pages inside this tab.
 Simple – Main Character, Extensive – Main Character, and Villain Discovery.

 I’ve seen a TON of character discovery questions and lists out there.
 Everyone has what works for them.
 Personally, I never fill out everything, but I do try to look at the lists and pull out what I think is important for me to know about that character.
 I’ve created two character discovery templates you could use.